lbrito1/blog/content/posts/2020-02-05-repurposing-android.md

 I had an old Motorola G5 Cedric gathering dust, so I decided to do something with it -- it is now running a Puma web server with a simple Sinatra webapp.

 Now, before going any further, you might be thinking: what is the real, practical use of all this?
 An old Android phone probably isn't going to have a stellar performance, but neither do those `t2.nano`s, honestly.
-I'm yet to deploy any "real" code on an Android, but even the cheaper and older phones do commonly have quad-core or even octa-core CPUs, and at least 2GB RAM, so at least in theory a phone _should_ be close -- ballpartk, at least -- to the most modest cloud IaaS offers our there (`t2.nano` has 512MB for instance).
-Of course, a phone has an ARM processor while IaaS usually are x86, but still -- we're talking ballpark estimates here.
+I'm yet to deploy any "real" code on an Android, but even the cheaper and older phones do commonly have quad-core or even octa-core CPUs, and at least 2GB RAM, so at least in theory a phone _should_ be close -- ballpark, at least -- to the most modest cloud IaaS offers our there (`t2.nano` has 512MB for instance).
+Of course, a phone has an ARM processor while IaaS usually are x86; memory management is entirely different as well, but still -- we're talking ballpark estimates here.

 Anyway, this is a short tutorial on how to repurpose an Android device as a web server -- or any number of different things, really.